 Familiar characters from earlier books in the series recur: Tom’s partner Lydia, American diplomat Jim Vandenberg and Wilde’s contact at British intelligence, Philip Eaton.
 History professor Wilde is an affecting amateur spy, diligently learning the role he is assigned but relying on his instincts to get him out of trouble.
 Of course, the best laid plan can go wrong but this time the plan is not organised in advance and Tom is on his own.
 He will sink or swim and the few he trusts do not know if he is alive or dead.

-Read my reviews of the first three books in the Tom Wilde series, Corpus, Nucleus and Nemesis.
+Click the title to read my reviews of the other books in the Tom Wilde series:-

 If you like this, try:-